Glossier, Ugg, Le Creuset: Product releases this week | CNN Underscored

 A romantic way to shrink your zits

-Prep your skin for Valentine’s Day and get in the spirit of the holiday at the same time with Starface’s new Hydro-Heart patches ($12.99 for 32).
-In addition to reducing redness and making short work of zits, this limited-edition heart-shaped patch comes in four colors to coordinate with your looks.
+Prep your skin for Valentine’s Day and get in the spirit of the holiday at the same time with Starface’s new Hydro-Heart patches ($13 for 32).
+In addition to reducing redness and making short work of zits, these limited-edition heart-shaped patches come in four colors to coordinate with your looks.

 Simplehuman Paper Towel Pump